 Newsnight to be cut to 30-minute show as part of BBC’s £500m savings plan

-The long-running nightly current affairs show on BBC Two will continue to air on weeknights.
+The long-running nightly current affairs show on BBC Two will continue to air every weeknight.

 The BBC’s Newsnight is to be cut to a 30-minute programme as part of the corporation’s wider plans to make £500 million of savings, it has announced.

-The long-running nightly current affairs show on BBC Two will continue to air on weeknights but more than half of Newsnight’s 60 jobs will go.
+The long-running nightly current affairs show on BBC Two will continue to air on weeknights as an “interview, debate and discussion show” but more than half of Newsnight’s 60 jobs will go.

+As part of the further changes, an extended hour-long edition of BBC News At One will relocate to Salford, while BBC Breakfast, also broadcast from Salford, will be extended by an extra 15 minutes daily, the corporation said.

+The corporation expects the raft of changes to save £7.5 million as its continues to seek ways to cut costs in the face of high inflation and a licence fee freeze.

 Last month it was announced that Kirsty Wark would be stepping down as the lead presenter of Newsnight after the next election, having presented the programme for three decades.

-Wark, 68, will continue to present BBC shows including The Reunion, Start The Week on Radio 4 and documentaries, the corporation said.
+The 68-year-old will continue to present BBC shows including The Reunion, Start The Week on Radio 4, and documentaries, the corporation said.

-Last month it was reported that the show’s editor, Stewart Maclean, had announced he was leaving Newsnight to take a role with the BBC in Africa, with various outlets citing an email he is reported to have sent to his colleagues apologising for “signalling my departure at a time of such instability”.

-Following the announcement, BBC news and current affairs chief executive Deborah Turness said: “Like many businesses, we are in a tough financial climate and as our audiences shift rapidly from TV to online news consumption, we need to make choices about where we allocate our resources.

 Following the Newsnight broadcast and the furore over Andrew’s friendship with Epstein, the duke stepped down from public life.